Semiclassical states for coupled nonlinear Schr\"{o}dinger equations with a critical frequency

 \

-{\bf 1.2 Motivation.} In this paper, inspired by Byeon and Wang \cite{W-B}, we want to study the asymptotic behavior of positive solutions of (\ref{question2}) in the critical frequency and $\beta>0$ sufficiently large case.
-We consider the coupled system with the potentials $a(x)$ and $b(x)$ achieve $0$ with homogeneous behaviour or vanish on the closure of an open set but remains bounded away from $0$ at infity.
-Throughout the paper we assume that
+{\bf 1.2 Motivation.} In this paper, inspired by Byeon and Wang \cite{W-B}, we are concerned with the asymptotic behavior of positive ground state solutions of (\ref{question2}) in the critical frequency case for $\beta>0$ sufficiently large.
+Obviously, problem (\ref{question2}) is variational.
+That is, our main aim is to find nontrivial solutions of problem \eqref{question2} by seeking nontrivial critical points in some weighted Sobolev space of the corresponding energy functional $\mathcal{J}_\varepsilon$ given by

+In the sequel, the potentials $a(x)$ and $b(x)$ may achieve $0$ with homogeneous behaviour or vanish on the closure of an open set, but remain bounded away from $0$ at infinity.
+Throughout the paper, we assume that